-Long-term Follow-up of Subjects Exposed to mRNA based ZFN modified CD4+ T cell Gene Therapy Products in HIV Studies
+Long-term Follow-up of Subjects Exposed to Lentiviral based C34-CXCR4-modified CD4 T-cell Gene Therapy Products in HIV Studies

-About Using Blood for Research
+About Using Blood and Tissue for Research

-In addition to the research study and the analysis of blood outlined above, researchers are also interested in using blood samples obtained from you while you are participating on this research study.
-These research tests may be developed during the time you are on the research study or, in some cases, years later.
+In addition to the research study and the analysis of blood outlined above, researchers are also interested in using blood, tissue, fluid, or other specimens that may be obtained from you while you are participating on this research study.
+Research tests may be developed during the time you are on the research study or, in some cases, years later.
 We ask that you give approval for these tests to be performed using these specimens.
 Because it is not possible for you or the researchers conducting this research study to know what will be discovered in the future and what additional tests may be appropriate at that time, we ask that you give your permission to 1) use these additional samples for future research; and 2) conduct studies on them in the future without your being contacted for permission for each test.
 These tests may provide additional information that will be helpful in understanding your disease or response to treatment, but it is unlikely that what we learn from these studies will have a direct benefit for you.
 These studies may benefit patients in the future.
 You will not receive the results of any testing performed on your samples.